OlhaDorofiychuk/OlhaDorofiychuk/README.md

 Grew up in Ukraine, relocated to UK in 2013.
 Currently live in London.

+- 👀 I’m Junior Front End Deveper codding in JavaScript, HTML, CSS and React.
+- 🏘️ Former office administator/property manager at real estate agency and Director of service station with 4 branches.
+- 🌱 I’m currently learning TypeScript and Hugo.
 - 🗣 Fluent in: Ukrainian, English, Russian.
-- 🏘️ Former office administator/property manager at real estate agency.
-- 👀 I’m interested in JavaScript, HTML, CSS and React
-- 🌱 I’m currently learning Agile and Hugo.

 📫 How to reach me:
 - [GitHub](https://github.com/OlhaDorofiychuk)